TROCKENE KOPFHAUT - WAS TUN? - EWALD HAIR CARE

 • Urea (anti-inflammatory) or

-• glycerin (moisturizing)
+• Glycerin (moisturizing)

-WHAT CAN YOU TREAT DRY SCALP WITH?
+HOW CAN YOU TREAT DRY SCALP?